 Sparks Kansas Antiques and Collectables Flea Market (Sparks, KS)

-Twice a year the quiet little town of Sparks in Kansas positively bursts to life as over 75,000 visitors flock to attend the Sparks Kansas Antiques and Collectables Flea Market, a phenomenon that simply must be seen to be believe.
+Twice a year the quiet little town of Sparks in Kansas positively bursts to life as over 75,000 visitors flock to attend the Sparks Kansas Antiques and Collectables Flea Market, a phenomenon that simply must be seen to be believed.

 Sparks Kansas Antiques and Collectables Flea Market has been in operations since 1982 and the event has grown year on year.
-In fact, it is still gaining popularity, and is becoming the event that second-hand lovers and antique hunters across the country make sure they attend each year.
+In fact, it is still gaining popularity and is becoming the event that second-hand lovers and antique hunters across the country make sure they attend each year.
 Sparks Kansas Antiques and Collectables Flea Market hosts upwards of 500 booths – 450 of these being dedicated to antiques – it is no wonder that antique and vintage lovers show up in sparks each time without fail.

-There’s little shoppers won’t find at the Rose Bowl Flea Market, whether it’s new, antiques, vintage or just old: vintage clothes & jewelry, antique furniture, ceramics and glassware, arts & crafts, fabric, antiques and collectibles, vintage photography, prints and paintings, music, and every imaginable type of merchandise are all to be found there.
+There are little shoppers won’t find at the Rose Bowl Flea Market, whether it’s new, antiques, vintage or just old: vintage clothes & jewelry, antique furniture, ceramics and glassware, arts & crafts, fabric, antiques and collectibles, vintage photography, prints and paintings, music, and every imaginable type of merchandise are all to be found there.